Course Descriptions

 Technology Law and Policy Clinic - LAWS 7809

-Features technology law advocacy before administrative, legislative, and judicial bodies in the public interest.
+Features technology law advocacy before administrative, legislative and judicial bodies in the public interest.
+Same as CYBR 5250.
+2-4 credits, letter graded.

 Technology of Privacy - LAWS 6331

-Explores the escalating debates by policymakers, scholars, advocates, and industry representatives about the growing spread of tracking and surveillance in society.
+Explores the escalating debates by policymakers, scholars, advocates and industry representatives about the growing spread of tracking and surveillance in society.
 Debates are being spurred by the pace of changes to technology and particularly of changes to Internet and mobile technology.
-Practicioners in information privacy law or technology policy must understand the past, present, and likely future of the technology of privacy.
+Practitioners in information privacy law or technology policy must understand the past, present, and likely future, of the technology of privacy.
+1 credit, letter graded.

-Telecommunications and Internet Law and Policy - LAWS 7241
+Telecommunications and Platform Law and Policy - LAWS 7241

 The Practice of Labor and Employment Law - LAWS 6501